A hitchhiker's guide to Poisson gradient estimation

-In this work, we focused exclusively on Poisson latents, but the \gsm method readily generalizes to arbitrary discrete distributions, including overdispersed alternatives such as the negative binomial (\cref{subsec:app:results:over_dispersed}).
-This is particularly relevant for cortical data, where spike counts often exhibit overdispersion \citep{goris2014partitioning}; extending our comparative analysis to these settings is a promising direction for future work.
+In the main paper, we focused exclusively on Poisson latents, but the \gsm method readily generalizes to arbitrary discrete distributions, including overdispersed alternatives such as the Negative Binomial (\cref{subsec:app:results:over_dispersed}).
+This is particularly relevant for cortical data, where spike counts often exhibit overdispersion \citep{goris2014partitioning}.
+Future work should extend our comparative analysis to these settings.

 Conversely, cortical neurons sometimes also display sub-Poisson Fano factors \citep{churchland2010stimulus}, suggesting an intriguing connection to the underdispersion inherent in our relaxation methods: the mathematical structure enabling gradient-based learning may inadvertently capture aspects of biological neural variability.